This post contains affiliate links. Read the full disclosure here.

 • Raspberries: I prefer to use fresh raspberries for these cookies, but you can also use frozen raspberries or freeze-dried raspberries.

-• Butter: You can use regular unsalted butter or dairy free/vegan butter in this recipe.
+• Butter: You can use regular butter or dairy free/vegan butter in this recipe.
+I tested the cookies both ways and they turned out perfectly!

-white chocolate and raspberry cookie dough before baking
+white chocolate and raspberry cookie dough on a parchment lined baking sheet before baking.

 white chocolate and raspberry cookies stacked on top of each other with chunks of white chocolate and fresh raspberries scattered around